 - No live video call consultations, although you can request to speak to your doctor by phone.

 - Medical consultations are not available in all states, but their medication subscription option is, as long as you get a prescription somewhere else.

 - Keeps doesn’t work with insurance companies and is not eligible for HSA/FSA withdrawals (but its services are priced very low).

 Keeps is a solid company that we can recommend for people with male pattern hair loss (androgenic alopecia).
-The single focus on male pattern hair loss allows Keeps to offer medications at extremely affordable prices, streamline their consultation process so that it’s as unobtrusive as possible, and stay diligent about only offering medications that are FDA-approved to treat hair loss.
-Compared to competitors, their most competitively priced treatment option is minoxidil, but the most effective treatment for most men is likely to be their combination treatment of minoxidil and finasteride.
+The single focus on men’s hair loss allows Keeps to offer medications at extremely affordable prices, streamline their consultation process so that it’s as unobtrusive as possible, and stay diligent about only offering medications that are FDA-approved to treat hair loss.
+Their most competitively priced treatment options are minoxidil and finasteride by themselves, but the most effective treatment for most men is likely to be their combination treatment of minoxidil and finasteride.
 The treatment recommended for you will depend on your medical history, the characteristics of your hair loss, and your personal preferences.